 God forbid you wanted to go on a spontaneous, impromptu trip on a Wednesday evening or go surprise a friend on a Friday night.
 That’s sort of absurd!
 The way things are currently set up in the world that wouldn’t be an option and as disappointing as that may be, we just have to try to find ways to work around it.

 Research may not give you all the answers you need, and I certainly learnt that when I went to London last year and found myself in a rather inaccessible part of the city.
-Google maps might occasionally lead you into dead ends and inaccessible subways stations but searching beforehand may also lead you towards better options or will at least save you some time and disappointment.
-Also, you might not know this, but the maps app also has preferential options that include fewer transfers, less walking and wheelchair accessible routes.
+Google Maps might occasionally lead you into dead ends and inaccessible subway stations but searching beforehand may also lead you towards better options or will at least save you some time and disappointment.
+Also, you might not know this, but the maps app also has preferential options that include fewer transfers, less walking and wheelchair-accessible routes.

 MANUAL OR ELECTRIC?

 I believe this goes perfectly hand in hand with my first point on the importance of research.
 Before travelling to New York City, the biggest question weighing on my mind was what type of wheelchair would be best to use over there.

 My electric wheelchair is super bulky, can’t be dismantled, and weighs over 60kgs.
 This means in a sticky situation where I’m stranded and can’t find accessible means of transportation, I’d be kind of stuck with no chance of hopping on a cab that’s not adapted for wheels.

 After long consideration and contemplating whether to rent out a manual one, I decided to still take my bulky, electric chair as it’s what I’m most used to, comfortable in and feels most independent using.
 Essentially, I chose to trust that one of the most visited cities in the world would have facilities in place and as I later found out, the truth was somewhere in the middle.